3 Reasons Why Teenagers Have Higher Car Insurance Costs

 Understanding Car Insurance for Teenagers

-There are some aspects of car insurance coverage for teenagers that are not commonly known.
+There are some aspects of car insurance for young drivers that are not commonly known.
 One of the most significant ones is the fact that not all insurance companies treat teenagers the same way.
 In fact, many companies arbitrarily designate the teenage driver to be the driver who will be using the most expensive car that you have on a policy.
 This is so the premium is highest, however many parents will not even let their teens drive the most expensive car they have.

 As you check around for coverage, ask about the possibility of assigning the least expensive car to the highest risk driver, in order to minimize the cost of coverage.